 Internationally Renowned Experts

-- The Head of School, Prof. Yvonne Galligan, OBE, is an internationally recognised expert in the politics of gender.
+- Prof. Yvonne Galligan, OBE, is an internationally recognised expert in the politics of gender.
 She was a member of an Independent Commission of Inquiry on The Consequences of Devolution for the UK House of Commons (the McKay Commission), in 2013.
 She was also independent chairperson of the Markievicz Commission in Ireland on measures to implement the candidate gender quota of 30%, in 2014.
 She was awarded an OBE in the Birthday 2014 Honours List.
 Prof. Beverley Milton Edwards has advised various governments in her role as an expert on the Middle East, and is currently a Visiting Fellow at the Brooking Institution.
 Prof. David Phinnemore is an expert on EU Treaty reform and EU enlargement, which led to his secondment as an advisor to the UK’s Foreign and Commonwealth Office.

 - Our uniquely supportive pastoral care/ personal tutor system is equalled only by the academic guidance available.
 Our vibrant Politics Society (Polysoc) and History provides a welcome and stimulating environment for new students.